 In swept mode, there are two calibrate menu functions to perform, the Calibrate and Load Cal Data.
 Be sure to read the chapter describing OSL calibration in detail.
 The Calibrate prompts will instructs you to create an OSL cal-data file for the specific frequency span you wish to scan.
 The OSL calibration establishes the analyzer's calibration plane.
 Installing the OSL loads at the analyzer connector sets the analyzer's point of reference (zero gain, zero phase shift) at the analyzer's N connector.
-Installing the loads at the far end of a test cable or transmission line sets the calibration plane out at the end point to ensure accurate measurement through a line.
+Installing the calibration plane out at the end point to ensure accurate measurement through a line.
 When the cal sequence is complete, the screen will prompt you to load that data into one of four available calibrate memory files.